 Before we start, some quick points.

-- The method I'm about to demonstrate converts into page of the PDF into an image.
+• The method I'm about to demonstrate converts each page of the PDF into an image.
 This means that it is very suitable for viewing, but interactive elements such as forms, hyperlinks and even good old text selection are not available.

 Getting Started